tonysamperi/ts-luxon/CONTRIBUTING.md

 ## Building and testing

 Building and testing is done through npm scripts.
 The tests run in Node and require Node 10+ with full-icu support.
-This is because some of the features available in Luxon (like internationalization and time zones) need that stuff and we test it all.
+This is because some of the features available in TS-Luxon (like internationalization and time zones) need that stuff and we test it all.
 On any platform, if you have Node 10 installed with full-icu, you're good to go; just run npm scripts like `npm run test`.
 But you probably don't have that, so read on.

 ### OSX